Samizo-AITL/qiita-articles/articles/40_ieee_control_latex_structure.md

 \nocite{*}
 ```

-This ensures that:

-- BibTeX is not empty
-- CI pipelines do not fail

-※ Remove this before submission.
+Remove it before submission.

 ---

 ## 🚀 What this structure enables

-With this minimal structure:

-- Figures, equations, and FSMs can be added safely
+- Safe addition of figures, equations, and FSMs
-- Appendices can grow without breaking layout
+- Appendices that grow without breaking layout
-- The paper can be completed including biography
+- A paper that can be completed including biography

 In short:

-> **At this point, only the content remains to be written.**
+> **Only the content remains to be written.**

 ---

 ## ✅ Summary

-- IEEE Control Systems papers are **80% structure design**
+- IEEE Control Systems papers are **mostly structure design**
 - Creating a LaTeX PoC first is highly effective
-- `main.tex` should remain **minimal and fixed**
+- `main.tex` should stay **minimal and fixed**

 ---